Jan. 6 Committee Details How Trump Pressured GOP Election Officials

 Thompson also warned that Trump’s authoritarian threat continues, because Big Lie conspiracy theorists continue to get voted into office at the local level, where they could stand in the way of certifying legitimate election results.
 Thompson pointed to one recent example—a New Mexico county commissioner (and leader of “Cowboys for Trump” who stormed the Capitol building last year) who refused to certify local primary election results and had to be overruled by the state’s Supreme Court last week.

-Bowers described a conversation with the former president’s lawyer, one-time New York Mayor Rudy Giuliani, who urged the Arizona politician to replace the electoral college “electors” slated to vote for Joe Biden with an alternate team who pledged loyalty to Trump.
+Bowers described a conversation with Giuliani, who urged the Arizona politician to replace the electoral college “electors” slated to vote for Joe Biden with an alternate team who pledged loyalty to Trump.

-“You're asking me to do something against my oath, and I will not break my oath,” Bowers remembered responding to Giuliani.

 At a separate meeting, Bowers remembered laughing after Giuliani told him, “We have lots of theories, we just don’t have the evidence.”

-Bowers will be followed by Brad Raffensperger, the Georgia secretary of state who Trump called by phone in January 2021 to demand that he “find 11,780 votes” to swing the election and reverse his loss.
+Brad Raffensperger, the Georgia secretary of state who Trump called by phone in January 2021 to demand that he “find 11,780 votes” to swing the election and reverse his loss, told the committee that he fully supported Trump in 2020.
+But he asserted that the election in his state was conducted professionally—and that Trump was wrong.

 Raffensperger wrote a book about the ordeal last year, putting it this way: “Now he was directly attacking the election itself.
 He was asking me, as Georgia’s secretary of state, to ‘find 11,780 votes’—enough for him to claim a win in our state.”